Naperville train disaster

-The Naperville train disaster occurred April 25, 1946, on the Chicago, Burlington and Quincy Railroad at Loomis Street in Naperville, Illinois, when the railroad's Exposition Flyer rammed into the Advance Flyer, which had made an unscheduled stop to check its running gear.
+The Naperville train disaster occurred on April 25, 1946, on the Chicago, Burlington and Quincy Railroad at Loomis Street in Naperville, Illinois, when the railroad's Exposition Flyer rammed into the Advance Flyer, which had made an unscheduled stop to check its running gear.
 The Exposition Flyer had been coming through on the same track at 80 mph.
 There were 45 deaths and some 125 injuries.
 This crash is a major reason why most passenger trains in the United States have a speed limit of 79 mph.

 Trains

 The Advance Flyer and Exposition Flyer were diesel-powered high-speed inter-city passenger trains; the Exposition Flyer would be replaced by the famed California Zephyr within three years.
-Both trains were scheduled to leave Chicago's Union Station at 12:35 PM, the Advance Flyer took a two-minute lead as they both sped west in two sections.
-On the day of the wreck, the Advance Flyer had 2 EMD E7 units, road numbers unknown, with 8 head-end and 5 passenger cars.
+Both trains were scheduled to leave Chicago's Union Station at 12:35 PM, the Advance Flyer took a two-minute lead as they both sped west.
+On the day of the wreck, the Advance Flyer had 2 EMD E7 units, 9920A and 9920B, with 8 head-end and 5 passenger cars.
 The Exposition Flyer had 2 EMD E5 units, 9910A and 9910B, with 9 passenger cars, four of which were sleepers.
 This was a short train for the run; normally 12 to 16 cars were needed.